-Before buying an existing business, the purchaser should ask the seller for documentation of any tax, penalty, or interest due to the Department of Revenue.
+Before buying an existing business, the purchaser should ask the seller for documentation of any tax, penalty, or interest due to the Department of Revenue, since the purchaser could be liable for any tax, penalty, and interest owed by the seller.
 The purchaser can then withhold enough of the purchase money to cover the liability until the seller pays the amount due.
 While the sale is pending, the purchaser should have the seller hold an amount in escrow equal to any potential liability.

 A taxpayer can ask the Department for a certificate of compliance as proof that the Department has not issued a Notice of Intent to Audit Books and Records and there are no outstanding liabilities on the taxpayer's account.
 The taxpayer can provide this certificate to the purchaser as proof of good standing when selling a business or business interest.